What is the sum of the roots of the quadratic equation \(x^2 - 5x + 6 = 0\)?

 ]

-Thus, the sum of the roots of the equation (x^2 - 5x + 6 = 0) is indeed 5.
-This confirms that the correct answer is the option that states 5.
+Thus, the sum of the roots of the given quadratic equation is indeed 5.
+This confirms that the answer is correct.

 Subscribe